 We will use the forms $\Psi$ and $\theta$ to determine a grading.
 We emphasize that $\Psi$ is independent of $I'$ while $\theta$ is not. \begin{lemma} There is a unique grading $I'$ such that \begin{enumerate}[\rm (i)] \item for any $u \in E = (TM)_{-1}'$ and $w_1, w_2 \in (TM)_{-3}'$,

 \item for any $u\in E$, $w \in (TM)_{-2}' \oplus (TM)_{-3}'$

-\end{enumerate} \end{lemma} Changing the orientation will only change the sign of $\Psi$ and $\theta$, so the grading $I'$ can hence be defined globally. \begin{proof} Working locally, let $X_1$ and $X_2$ be a positively oriented orthonormal basis of $E$.
+\end{enumerate} \end{lemma} Changing the orientation will only change the sign of $\Psi$ and $\theta$, so the grading $I'$ can hence be defined globally.
+To our knowledge, this is the first time this canonical grading has been observed on a $(2,3,5)$ manifold with a metric on the horizontal bundle, though some similar ideas have been considered in \cite{Sag08}. \begin{proof} Working locally, let $X_1$ and $X_2$ be a positively oriented orthonormal basis of $E$.
 Define one-forms $\alpha_1, \alpha_2, \alpha_3, \alpha_4, \alpha_5$ as the dual basis of